 The purpose of the online event is to communicate our project’s final recommendations – about how to achieve net zero for digital research infrastructure – and encourage engagement with the roadmap across the UKRI community.

 The event will include people from a range of backgrounds, roles and responsibilities.
 People’s knowledge about the digital research infrastructure net zero roadmap is likely to be very varied – some people will have actually been doing the work, others may only have just heard about it.
+The final artwork will be a way to stimulate conversations about the project with these people.

 How to apply